 - Canadian Commercial Corporation (CCC)

-CCC utilizes external resources to bolster its internal anti-corruption expertise and practices.
-During this reporting period, CCC renewed its membership with Trace International, a non-profit organization founded to provide members with anti-bribery compliance support and to provide training assistance.
-CCC regularly consults with its Portfolio partners and with other Crown corporations to ensure alignment of policies and procedures.
+CCC also works with external resources to bolster its anti-corruption due diligence and practices.
+CCC is a member of TRACE International, a non-profit organization founded to provide members with anti-bribery compliance support and to provide training assistance.
+CCC utilizes TRACE for due diligence, third party reviews, training, and resources.
+CCC provides its employees with annual responsible business conduct training that includes content on anti-bribery and corruption.
+In the 2021-2022 fiscal year, a specialized in-house training session was offered to all CCC employees on the specific integrity risks that are most prominent in CCC’s operating environment.
+CCC also regularly consults with its Portfolio partners and other Crown corporations to ensure alignment of policies and procedures.

 - Public Services and Procurement Canada (PSPC)

-Combating Corruption – PSPC administers the government-wide Integrity Regime, introduced in July 2015, to ensure that Canada conducts business with ethical suppliers.
-The Regime is a policy-based instrument (i.e., the Ineligibility and Suspension Policy), enforced through corresponding contractual clauses that incorporate the Policy by reference.
-Under the Regime, Canada may suspend a supplier or declare them ineligible from being awarded a contract or real property agreement if they have been convicted of, or charged with, an applicable listed offence (e.g., corruption, fraud, bribery, etc.) within the past three years, in Canada or a similar offence abroad.
-The names of all ineligible and suspended companies are published on the PSPC website, as well as those who have entered into an administrative agreement with PSPC.Footnote xxvii To date, three companies have been declared ineligible and one company has signed an Administrative Agreement with PSPC in lieu of suspension.
+Combating Corruption – PSPC administers the government-wide Integrity Regime, introduced in July 2015, to help ensure that Canada conducts business with ethical suppliers.
+The Regime is a policy-based instrument (the Ineligibility and Suspension Policy), enforced through corresponding contractual clauses that incorporate the Ineligibility and Suspension Policy by reference.
+Under the Regime, Canada may declare a supplier ineligible, or suspend a supplier from being awarded a contract or real property agreement if they have been convicted of, or charged with, an applicable listed offence (e.g. offences related to corruption, fraud, bribery) within the past three years, in Canada or a similar offence abroad.
+The names of all ineligible and suspended companies are published on the PSPC website, as well as those who have entered into an administrative agreement with PSPC.Footnote xxvi To date, four companies have been declared ineligible and two companies have signed administrative agreements with PSPC to reduce their period of ineligibility or in lieu of suspension.

 Since its introduction, all departments or agencies identified in schedules I, I.1 and II of the Financial Administration Act have signed MOUs with PSPC to obtain supplier integrity verification services.
-This allows organizations to verify that a supplier is not ineligible to conduct business with the government, under the Regime, prior to awarding a contract or real property agreement.
-Additionally, two Crown Corporations have voluntarily adopted the Policy and have signed MOUs with PSPC for verification services.
+This allows organizations to verify that a supplier is not ineligible to conduct business with the government under the Regime, prior to awarding a contract or real property agreement.
+Additionally, three Crown Corporations have voluntarily adopted the policy and have signed MOUs with PSPC for verification services.

 - Competition Bureau of Canada (CB)

-Combating Corruption – In recent years, the CB has observed a close relationship between collusive behaviour and corruption.
-Given this connection, the CB has, in recent years, taken steps to maintain and improve its relationships with police forces, other anti-corruption officials, and procurement authorities in order to complement each organization’s efforts to promote competition and combat corruption.
+Combating Corruption – The CB continues to observe a close relationship between collusive behaviour and corruption.
+Given this connection, the CB continues to maintain and improve its relationships with police forces, other anti-corruption officials, and procurement authorities to complement each organization’s efforts to promote competition and combat corruption.

 - Treasury Board Secretariat (TBS)